WoodWing/enterprise-integration-guide/README.md

 ## Sections
 A guide may have many chapters.
 Those may be bundled in sections.
-To add a section to a guide, simply create a subfolder in the guide's folder and add an index.md file with the folliwng front matter:
+To add a section to a guide, simply create a sub-folder in the guide's folder and add an index.md file with the following front matter:
 ```markdown
 layout: section
 title: <title of the section>